Otus-DevOps-2022-02/vshender_infra/README.md

 - Created the separate network for the application VM instance.
 - Created base images for the DB and the application.
+- Created separate VM instances for the DB and the application.

 <details><summary>Details</summary>